Digital-Physics/game-of-life-pattern-RL-gym/README.md

         # ... your implementation

     def select_action(self, obs: dict) -> int:
-        # Convert obs dict to tensor
+        # Convert observation dict to tensor
         state_tensor = self._obs_to_tensor(obs)
         # Get Q-values and select action
         with torch.no_grad():